Funding assists woodland management

 A number of these woodlands were planted by the Acland family, who donated Holnicote Estate to the National Trust in 1944.
 They planted the woodlands to improve the appearance of the landscape but also to create working woodlands which could provide timber for the estate.

 National Trust rangers are working to improve the woodlands on the estate to create healthier habitats in which woodland wildlife can thrive.
 This conservation work provides more light to reach the woodland floor, encouraging the growth of wildflowers which support pollinating insects.
 By allowing scrub to form, there will be more nesting areas for birds and small mammals.
-By opening the forest canopy and thinning selected trees, it will allow old veteran and ancient trees to have space and conditions they need.
+Opening the forest canopy and thinning selected trees, will allow old veteran and ancient trees to have space and conditions they need.

 The rangers will be using traditional woodland management techniques such as coppicing, which is the cyclical cutting if species such as hazel, sweet chestnut and oak.
 This process produces woodland products such as fenceposts which will then be used on the estate.